endurantgames/cosmiclegends/src/classes/divine.md

 ### Volume 4 Abilities

-At the start of Volume 4, choose an ability from this list, the Volume 1 list, the Volume 2 list, or the Volume 3 list.
+At the start of Volume 4, choose an ability from this list or any previous list.

 ::::::::::: ability-list ::::::::::::
 TBD